 localizedColumn is simply a function that selects column values.
 Query optimization (SELECTing only necessary columns) must be handled separately.

-null and the base column is also empty, undefined is returned.
+If all locale columns are null and the base column is also empty, undefined is returned.